where-to-eat

 An unlikely gem in the old town, run by a Polish owner who serves both her national cuisine and Spanish classics with equal care.

 Pierogi are properly made, while Spanish tapas hold their own.
 Prices are remarkably low for the location.
-Friendly service and a loyal local following make this a genuine discovery.

-What to order: Marbella's essential dishes
+What to Order: Marbella's Essential Dishes

 Seafood

-Espetos de sardinas - Sardines threaded on bamboo skewers and grilled over wood fire on the beach.
+Espetos de sardinas are sardines threaded on bamboo skewers and grilled over wood fire on the beach.
+The signature dish of the Malaga coast.
+Simple, perfect, essential.

+Fritura malagueña is mixed fried fish, whatever is fresh that day.
 Anchovies, small squid, prawns, and whitebait, lightly floured and fried until crispy.
 Served with lemon.

+Pescado a la sal is whole fish baked in a salt crust.
 The salt seals in moisture, producing perfectly cooked, well-seasoned fish.
 Usually sea bass or gilt-head bream.

-Soups and salads
+Soups and Salads

+Gazpacho is the cold tomato soup of Andalusia.
 Made properly with ripe tomatoes, bread, olive oil, and garlic.
 Refreshing in summer heat.

+Salmorejo is thicker than gazpacho, from Cordoba.
 Served with jamón and hard-boiled egg.
 Richer, more satisfying.

+Ajoblanco is the cold almond and garlic soup, sometimes called white gazpacho.
 Often served with grapes.
 Delicate and refreshing.

 Meat